Statistical analysis of the figure of merit of a two-level thermoelectric system: a random matrix approach: Introduction

-The treatment of confined systems may be achieved, without loss of pertinence, by means of very simple models such as, e.g., the resonant level model of thermal effects in a quantum point contact \cite{Adel1} and the two-level model of a mesoscopic superconductor \cite{Lupascu}, which capture the essential physics of the actual systems.
-The use of non-interacting two-level model systems for quantum dots or very small electronic cavities may be justified if these are strongly coupled to the reservoirs, i.e. if the confinement yields a mean level spacing that is large \cite{AdelPeng} compared to the charging energy $e^2/C$, $C$ being the capacitance of the dot \cite{Brouwer,Alhassid}.
-These models also are justified for probing the spectrum edges of mesoscopic systems \cite{Abbout1, Abbout2} where the physics is different from that of the bulk spectrum \cite{Abbout1,VanLangen}.
+Models of quantum dots form two broad categories, namely interacting and noninteracting models.
+Those accounting for electron-electron interactions permit analysis of a rich variety of physical phenomena governed by electronic correlations like, e.g., Coulomb blockade and the related conductance oscillations vs. gate voltage \cite{Datta2004}, peak spacing distributions \cite{Baranger2001}, and phase lapses of the transmission phase \cite{Karrasch}.
+The use of non-interacting model systems for quantum dots or very small electronic cavities may be justified if these are strongly coupled to the reservoirs, i.e. if the confinement yields a mean level spacing that is large compared to the charging energy $e^2/C$, $C$ being the capacitance of the dot \cite{Brouwer,Alhassid}.
+So, though noninteracting dot models may be seen as toy models, these may provide in some cases a number of insightful results without the need to resort to advanced numerical techniques such as, e.g., the density matrix numerical renormalization group \cite{Karrasch,Weichselbaum2007}.
+This is illustrated by, e.g., the resonant level model of thermal effects in a quantum point contact \cite{Adel1}, Fano resonances in the quantum dot conductance \cite{Goldstein2007}, and simple models of phase lapses of the transmission phase \cite{Oreg2007}.